-To see how this Principle works, consider a one bit memory device.
+To see how this principle comes about, consider a one bit memory device.
 It is a physical system that admits two distinct states corresponding to the "0" or "1" of the bit stored.
 In principle, it could be a boulder that is rolled to one or other side of a cavern.
 This boulder and cavern is a thermal system.
 As a result, the boulder's energy is fluctuating very slightly as it gains and loses energy in collisions with air molecules and the other systems

 Practical computing devices are much smaller than this boulder.
 In older electronic computing devices, a single bit was stored in the ferrite rings of a magnetic core.
 The magnetic field of the core could be manipulated electrically to point in one of two directions that corresponded to the "0" or "1" of the stored bit.
 Modern DRAM chips record a bit according to whether a tiny charge is stored on a capacitor within the chip.

 These devices are also thermal systems, constantly interchanging energy with their surroundings.
 As a result their internal energies are fluctuating.
-The voltage of the capacitor in a DRAM chip will be bouncing about, for example, and the size of the bouncing will be larger the closer the capacitor's size approaches atomic scales.
+The voltage of the capacitor in a DRAM chip will be bouncing about, for example, and the size of the bouncing relative to its voltage will be larger the closer the capacitor's size approaches atomic scales.
 This will cause no problem as long as the semiconductor walls confining the charge are high enough electrically to prevent the charge escaping.

 A single, simple model is used almost universally to capture these thermal aspects of a memory device.
 It is the one-molecule memory device.
 Since the thermal physics of fluctuations is robust, as far as I know this particular idealization is benign.
 The sorts of results that are generated for the one-molecule device will have analogs for the other devices.
 The latter will just harder to see.